Vishwanath Shahdeo: Independent from Company rule

 Thakur Vishwanath Shahdeo was anti-British and anti-missionaries.

-The British had established civil headquarters in Ranchi, and military headquarters of the Ramgarh Battalion at Doronda, without the consent or approval of Barkagarh zamindar.
-Later German missionaries established a church also, thus the sanctity of the Jagannath temple was believed to be violated and zamindar of Barkagarh were virtually surrounded by outsiders.
+The British had established civil headquarters in Ranchi, and military headquarters of the Ramgarh Battalion at Doronda, without the consent or approval of the zamindar of Barkagarh.
+Later German missionaries also established a church, thus the sanctity of the Jagannath temple was believed to be violated and the zamindar of Barkagarh was virtually surrounded by outsiders.
 He disliked the authoritarian way of functioning of the officials.
-The Christian Kol tribals had taken forcible possession of his lands.
-They were encouraged in this by the Christian missionaries.
+The Christian Kol tribals had forcibly taken possession of his lands, encouraged by the Christian missionaries.
 When he complained to British officials, they paid no heed and simply ignored him.
-Then he refused to obey order of British in 1855.
+He then refused to obey British orders in 1855.
 This shook British authorities.
-British dispatched a military force of Ramgarh Battalion from Doronda to punish him.
-British force attacked Hatia, the capital of Barkagarh.
-In a fierce battle many British soldiers killed and British got defeated.
-The Vishwanath Shahdeo won the battle.
-British could't able to do anything for two years and remained silence.
+The British dispatched a military force of Ramgarh Battalion from Doronda to punish him.
+The British force attacked Hatia, the capital of Barkagarh.
+In a fierce battle many british soldiers were killed and the British got defeated.
+Vishwanath Shahdeo won the battle.
+Unable to do anything for two years, the British administration remained silence.